-EIJS Policy Brief, January 2021
+EIJS Policy Brief, February 2022

-"Sweden and Japan - 100 days with the new Suga government"
+"Sweden and Japan - 100 days with the new Suga Government"

 "Japan - aftermath of the Olympics"